 Fact Sheet - Applying for complaints information

-Read the document below or download it here Fact sheet - Applying for complaints information May 2018
+Read the document below or download it here Fact sheet - Applying for complaints information, updated May 2022

 This fact sheet is designed to assist citizens in seeking access to complaints information under the Government Information (Public Access) Act 2009 (GIPA Act).